Experiential Learning Depot

 10. Student-Led Fundraisers

 My students love a good fundraiser.
 Spring is a great time, around here anyway, for fundraisers.
-It's finally warmed up and people are excited to get out and about.
+It's finally warmed up, and people are excited to get out and about.
 There's an energy stemming from nice weather and the school year wrapping up.

-I like to have my students take advantage of this buzz by planning and hosting their own fundraisers.
 Make it experiential by making it student-led.
-Give students choice in fundraiser type, marketing efforts, tools used for planning, and even how to use the funds that are raised.
+Give students choice in fundraiser type, marketing efforts, tools used for planning, and even how to use the funds raised.

-They can determine if they'd like to donate earnings to an important community cause, use the money for an end of the year party or experience, put the money back into the school, and so on.
+They can determine if they'd like to donate earnings to an important community cause, use the money for an end-of-the-year party or experience, put the money back into the school, and so on.
 They decide!

 All of these choices increase motivation and make the experience that much more meaningful.